 VacNet and Women's Global Empowerment Fund are dedicated to work with grassroots women who are working every day to create a better future for themselves and their children.
 They are in villages, markets selling goods, produce, raising livestock, agriculture, rebuilding their communities; participating in community planning meetings, taking care of their children, hauling water, cooking, cleaning, and lobbying for a space for their voices to be heard and respected.

-Volunteer Action Network is a registered NGO with mandate to operate in Uganda, an active member of Gulu District NGO Forum, a member of the Gender working Group, a member Northern Uganda women Human rights Network, Member to CSOs coalition against child abuse
+Volunteer Action Network is a registered NGO with mandate to operate in Uganda, an active member of Gulu District NGO Forum, a member of the Gender working Group, a member Northern Uganda women Human rights Network, Member to CSOs coalition against child Marriage and any form of abuse

-Over the years we have supported over 30,000+ micro Loans , supported 6,373 small medium business startups.
-Additionally, 3,600+ women have completed the literacy program and other critical business development trainings.
+Over the years we have supported over 30,000+ micro Loans, supported 6,373 small-medium business startups.
+Additionally, 4,200+ women have completed the literacy program and other critical business development trainings.
 VacNet Implemented HIV/AIDS prevention project reaching out to 427,000 clients in Gulu.
-Our Health Periods Initiative supported 101,061 young girls and refugees with free and subsidised SanitaryPads.
+Our Health Periods Initiative distributed1.8million+ Sanitary pads to young girls and refugees with free and subsidized SanitaryPads.
 The Gulu Women's Resource Centre supports provided access to critical information.
-Supported 136 women to access justice, 3,560 women and men participated in the women's assembly radio program which attracted 1.5 million listenership in the region .
+Supported 223 women to access justice, 3,560 women and men participated in the women's assembly radio program which attracted 1.5 million listenership in the region